International Organization of Securities Commissions

-IOSCO has members from over 100 countries, who regulate more than 95% of the world's securities markets.
+The Objectives and Principles of Securities Regulation serve as the foundational framework for IOSCO's development of global standards in regulation, oversight, and enforcement.
+These principles have been endorsed by both the G20 and the Financial Stability Board (FSB) as the core guide for internationally recognized financial market regulation.
+IOSCO membership regulates more than 99% of the world's financial markets in more than 130 jurisdictions.
 It has a permanent secretariat in Madrid, Spain.

 History

 IOSCO was born in 1983 from the transformation of its ancestor the "Inter-American Regional Association" (created in 1974) into a truly global cooperative.
 This decision to expand the organization beyond the Americas was made at the annual gathered in Quito, Ecuador, in April 1983.
 At the same time, the organization was renamed to IOSCO to reflect the expanded membership beyond North and South America.
 Securities regulators from France, Indonesia, South Korea, and the United Kingdom were the first agencies to join from outside the Americas.
 The IOSCO July 1986 Paris Annual Conference was the first to take place outside of the American continents and on that occasion a decision was made to create a permanent General Secretariat for the Organization.
+The International Organization of Securities Commissions (IOSCO) was incorporated in 1987 as a not-for-profit legal entity with the help of the Québec government.
+In the same year, it established its first Secretariat in Montreal.
+The CVMQ President, Mr. Paul Guy, was named its first Secretary General.
 One remnant of its early inter-American roots is that IOSCO's "official" languages are English, French, Spanish, and Portuguese.

-In 1998 IOSCO started work on a number of important policies that led to broader set of guidelines.
+In 1998, the IOSCO Principles of Securities Regulation were adopted.
+They are now the internationally recognized regulatory benchmarks for all securities markets.
+In 2003, IOSCO endorsed a comprehensive Principles Assessment Methodology.
+This tool allows the organization to objectively assess how well its members are implementing the IOSCO Principles and to help them create plans to fix any issues found.
 However it was the September 11, 2001 attacks as well as a series of large global financial scandals that started with Enron and including Worldcom, Parmalat, and Vivendi that brought urgency to this work and heralded IOSCO's evolution from an international "talk shop", where little of substance was accomplished, to a serious international organization with a real impact on the securities regulation.
-At the 1999 conference in Lisbon, it was decided to have a permanent headquarters for the administrative General Secretariat and that it should be based in Madrid.
+At the 1999 conference in Lisbon, the Secretariat remained in Montreal until 1999, when it was permanently moved to Madrid.

-In 2002 IOSCO adopted a multilateral memorandum of understanding (IOSCO MMoU) designed to facilitate crossborder enforcement and exchange of information among the international community of securities regulators.
+In 2002 IOSCO adopted a multilateral memorandum of understanding (IOSCO MMoU) designed to facilitate cross-border enforcement and exchange of information among the international community of securities regulators, a key part of a top priority for IOSCO to achieve the effective implementation of the IOSCO Principles and the MMoU, thereby facilitating cross-border cooperation, mitigating global systemic risk, protecting investors and ensuring fair and efficient securities markets.
 Then in 2005 IOSCO MMoU become the benchmark for international cooperation among securities regulators.